gtn/exacomp/README.md

 ===============
 GTN-Solutions

-This block is fore Moodle 2.7+ versions, it will not work in Moodle 1.9 (or below)
+This block is fore Moodle 2.6+ versions, it will not work for versions below 2013111800 This block was developed for 2.7, so in 2.6 there can be some minor bugs

 * exabis competencies Block - Bugs, Feature Requests, and Improvements *